swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-groups-roles.md

 #### To Participate

-To join the mentoring program, email the Director of Assessment and Community Equity, Kari L. Jordan at kariljordan@carpentries.org.
+To join the mentoring program as a mentee, complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSfShPoHabyLUMe5894zn-h5hJGY6OH1sffBYKZML3QfHHfSWQ/viewform).

 ### Mentors